clonejo/podcast-recoder/DESIGN.md

 ====

 (in order of importance)
+ - automated integration test of the current featureset
  - streaming: download, recode and send to the client at the same time
  - required for publicly hosting podcasts:
    - to check for modifications, do a HEAD request without creating a fetch job